-The Innovation in Lung Cancer Award recognizes and supports researchers and collaborations aimed toward developing innovative lung cancer projects that will improve the lives of those at risk of or with lung cancer in North Carolina.
+The Vicky Amidon Innovation in Lung Cancer Award recognizes and supports researchers and collaborations aimed toward developing innovative lung cancer projects that will improve the lives of those at risk of or with lung cancer in North Carolina.

 The Lung Cancer Initiative of North Carolina, the state’s leading non-profit organization supporting lung cancer research and education, is pleased to announce Andrew Bishop, PhD, Wake Forest School of Medicine, part of Wake Forest Baptist Health, as the first recipient of the Vicky Amidon Innovation in Lung Cancer Research Award.
 Click here for more details about Dr. Bishop receiving the inaugural award.

 The award is granted for one year.
-The stipend is up to $40,000.
+The stipend is up to $30,000 and 2 proposals will be funded.
 Any questions regarding the submission process should be emailed to Jenni Danai, LCI Director of Programs.

 Please complete the attached application and send to Jenni Danai.
 All applications should include a current CV along with a letter of support from a program department director or supervisor.